Antares0982/ssrJSON/README.md

 ### Other Implementation Details

-#### Encoding
+#### Overview of Encoding

 The encoding performance of JSON libraries is not significantly limited by CPython, resulting in a very high potential maximum.
 As mentioned above, during string encoding, ssrJSON extensively utilizes SIMD instructions to accelerate copying and conversion operations.
 The implementation of `dumps_to_bytes` also tackles challenges related to UTF-8 encoding. ssrJSON includes a comprehensive UTF-8 encoding algorithm optimized for all supported SIMD features as well as Python’s internal string representation format (PyCompactUnicodeObject).
 When encoding integers, ssrJSON adapts the integer encoding approach from [yyjson](https://github.com/ibireme/yyjson), a highly optimized C-language JSON parsing library.

-#### Decoding
+#### Overview of Decoding

 The main performance bottleneck in JSON decoding is the speed of creating Python objects.
 To address this, ssrJSON adopts the short-key caching mechanism from orjson, which greatly reduces the overhead of creating Python string objects.
-For string handling, when the input is a `str` type, ssrJSON applies SIMD optimizations similar to those used in encoding, speeding up the decoding process.
+For string handling, when the input is of `str` type, ssrJSON applies SIMD optimizations similar to those used in encoding, speeding up the decoding process.
 For `bytes` inputs, ssrJSON uses a customized version of yyjson’s string decoding algorithm.
 Beyond string handling, ssrJSON extensively leverages yyjson’s codebase, including its numeric decoding algorithms and core decoding logic.

-### Current Status
+## Limitations

-ssrJSON is currently operational, although some potentially useful features have yet to be implemented.
-The development of ssrJSON is still actively ongoing, and your code contributions are highly appreciated.
+Please note that ssrJSON is currently in its beta development stage, and some common features have yet to be implemented.
+We welcome your contributions to help build a highly performant Python JSON library.

+Once the essential features are completed and the project has undergone public testing to reach a stable phase, ssrJSON will strive to minimize the addition of new features to maintain its stability.
+There are two main reasons for this approach: first, ssrJSON aims to serve as a high-performance foundational library rather than one overloaded with various elaborate features; second, although leveraging C language brings significant performance advantages, it also introduces considerable potential instability.
+Drawing from software engineering experience, limiting new features will help reduce the incidence of critical vulnerabilities.

 ## How To Install